drspangle/infidel-sensor/firmware/README.md

 ![Alt text](host_to_sensor_arduino.PNG?raw=true "Wire Disgramm")

-Connect the the Sensor to the Hostboard like Arduino Uno or Mega Programm the Host with Host_ee_prog.ino nad start the Console with 19200 boud
+Connect the the Sensor to the Hostboard like Arduino Uno or Mega

+Programm the Host with Host_ee_prog.ino abd start the Console with 19200 baud

 ## Console